Better Living in Our Communities

 For those people who might have been living in a cave and are unaware of what I am referring to, here’s a list of the “gotchas” we had to deal with in various work arounds:

-- Teachers who had no idea of how to change their lesson plans from classrooms to online learning (and it is vastly different).
-We need to have a plan implemented to train teachers already teaching as well as those who are just now entering the profession.
+1. Teachers who had no idea of how to change their lesson plans from classrooms to online learning (and it is vastly different).
+We need to implement a plan to train teachers already teaching and those who are just now entering the profession.
 This isn’t going to be optional.
-The internet and online learning is not going away.
+The internet and online learning are not going away.
 If we want to improve our educational system, then we will have to improve the methods we use to teach.

-- Families did not HAVE sufficient time on their plans to allow children to access their schools.
+4. Families did not HAVE sufficient time on their plans to allow children to access their schools.
 Plans had to be made to transport children to “wifi” buses that acted as hubs for them to download/upload their work.
 Depending on family work schedules, this was very disruptive.
-Again, the download speed has to be there for the service to be at all useful to the students and school system.
+Again, the download/upload speed has to be there for the service to be at all useful to the students and school system.
+If you have ever used phone modem dial-up or a satellite link, then you know they are entirely too slow to be of any real use.
+The bandwidth just isn’t there.
+Today’s world demands high-speed cable links.
+Anything less than 5G isn’t good enough.
+And it MUST be affordable and/or subsidized.

-I propose that the State in addition to adding statewide broadband needs to start:
+I propose that the State in addition to adding statewide broadband needs to start with:

 While I realize that making these changes would require massive funding, there are revenue sources available from various grants, savings from purchasing in bulk, and other means to do this.
 It is an investment in our youth and in Georgia’s future.
 It is time to go FORWARD, not stagnate in the past.